Robert Gates: Extracurricular activities

 Gates is a Principal, along with Condoleezza Rice, Stephen Hadley and Anja Manuel, in RiceHadleyGates LLC, a strategic consulting firm.

 Gates also serves as an honorary director on the board of directors at the Atlantic Council.

 On May 2, 2012, Starbucks Corporation announced that Gates had been elected to the Starbucks board of directors.
 He will serve on the board's nominating and corporate governance committee.

-On October 30, 2013, the Boy Scouts of America announced that Gates had been elected to the National executive board.
-While on this board, he will serve as the national president-elect.
+On October 30, 2013, the Boy Scouts of America announced that Gates had been elected to the National executive board, serving initially as the national president-elect.
 In May 2014, he began a two-year-long term as the BSA national president.
-Randall Stephenson, chairman and chief executive officer of AT&T Inc. serves under Gates as the president-elect.
-Gates has succeeded Wayne Perry as the national president.
+Randall Stephenson, chairman and chief executive officer of AT&T Inc. served under Gates as the president-elect.
+Gates succeeded Wayne Perry as the national president.
 On May 21, 2015, Gates stated that the "status quo [ban on gay adult leaders] in [the BSA] movement's membership standards cannot be sustained" and that he would no longer seek to revoke the charters of scout units that accept gay adult leaders.

 In the wake of the annexation of Crimea in March 2014, Gates wrote an op-ed piece on Vladimir Putin, Russian expansionism, the nascent sanctions regime, the US military budget, and the need for bold leadership.

 Gates, along with former Secretary of State Condoleezza Rice and other Republican former foreign policy officials, recommended to incoming president Donald Trump that ExxonMobil CEO Rex Tillerson be considered for the Trump administration as Secretary of State.

 Gates, along with all other living former secretaries of defense, ten in total, published a Washington Post op-ed piece 3 January 2021 telling President Trump not to involve the military in determining the outcome of the 2020 elections.

 During the COVID-19 pandemic, Gates participated as a member of the National Advisory Council for the COVID Collaborative.